Ultronomix/docs/COMMON_INTERVIEW_QS.md

 ## Etiquette Tips

 - Dress AT LEAST business casual (button down, nice top), but definitely dress to impress (blazer, suit jacket, tie???).
 - Face and look at camera at all times.
+Cameras on!
 If this is not possible, just tell your interviewer.
 - Avoid shifty eyes, or anything that makes it look like you're referring to resources.
 - Beverages are fine, but avoid distracting beverages or containers (a big head sides pitcher that says something like "JAGERMEISTER" would probably be distracting.
 - Please don't vape on camera, it should go without saying but it's come up twice now.